jhatfield11/dvrk-VR-Cam-Control/README.md

   * The virtual robots can be controlled by grabbing the robots in VR or attatching an end effector to the movement of a VR controller.
   * Message generation and ROS communication are handled by the ROS-TCP-Connector.
 Two scripts are available publish and subscribe to JointState messages passed over the connector.
 * ROS-dvrk-VR
+  * A set of python scripts to connect with the unity environment, publish to the dvrk manipulators and perform autonomous camera control.
+  * JSON files to run the console application with two patient side manipulators and the endoscope camera manipulator.
+  * ROS communication is handled by a TCP server from ROS-TCP-Connector.